torchlard/Notes/Software_engineering/design_pattern.md

 1. Abstract factory
 class requests object created from factory object
+- abstract relation among objects, say clothes and weapon are independent, but realated by person
 2. Factory
 centralize object creation of specific type by choosing one of several implementation
+- focus on how to create an objet
 3. Builder
 same construction process create different representation
 4. Dependency Injection